 Morris-McGee-On September 6, 1958, 8:00 P. M., in the Ceres Church building, with a large crowd present, the writer said the ceremony that joined in wedlock Brother Ronald Morris and Sister Julia (Judy) McGee.
 Judy is the daughter of Tom and Mabel McGee, who are well known Christians in this community.
-I am not so well acquainted with Ronald's parents, but I met them at the wedding and at the Sunday services the next day at Modesto, and was favorably impressed with many others neglected to take care of this matter.
-I them.
+I am not so well acquainted with Ronald's parents, but I met them at the wedding and at the Sunday services the next day at Modesto, and was favorably impressed with them.
 This young couple has our very best wishes and prayers for a long happy Christian home here and finally the perfect and eternal home in Heaven.